Department of Textile and Apparel Technology and Management

-George Franks Ivey taught the first courses in textiles in the fall of 1899.
-Courses specialized in cotton manufacturing and milling, designing twills, and mill engineering, and were taught in Holladay Hall.
+George Franks Ivey taught the first courses in textiles in fall 1899.
+Courses specialized in cotton manufacturing and milling, designing twills, and mill engineering.
+These course were taught in Holladay Hall.

 William C. "Bill" Friday received a bachelor's degree in textile manufacturing.
 He later served as president of both the Consolidated University (1956-1972) and the UNC-System (1972-1986).

-Duke Kimbrell a Bachelor of Science degree in textile manufacturing.
+Duke Kimbrell received a bachelor's degree in textile manufacturing.
 He later became chairman of Parkdale Mills, Inc., the largest manufacturer of spun yarn in the world.

 The Department of Yarn Manufacturing, the Department of Knitting, and the Department of Fabric Development merge to form the Department of Textile Technology.

 Francess Massey became an instructor in textile technology.
-She was the first female faculty member in the School of Textiles.
+She was the first woman listed as faculty member at the instructor level in the School of Textiles.

 Solomon "Sol" Hersh joined the faculty of the Department of Textile Technology.
 Previously, he received his BS from NC State in 1949.
-In 1995 he became the first faculty member from the College of Textiles to receive the Alexander Holladay Medal for Excellence.
+In 1995, he became the first faculty member from the College of Textiles to receive the Alexander Holladay Medal for Excellence.

 Vincent Fang was awarded a Master of Science degree.
 He later started the first knitting operation in Hong Kong.

 Joel L. Williams was awarded a PhD in fiber and polymer science.
-This was the first Ph.D. awarded in the NC State's College of Textiles.
+This was the first PhD awarded in NC State's College of Textiles.

 The Department of Textile Technology is renamed the Department of Textile Materials and Management.